As the coronavirus spreads fear, sickness, and death, a specter haunts investors – the specter of deflation.

 In recent years, many bond skeptics have prematurely called a top.
 But with rates across the entire yield curve plunging below 1% this week, we are now getting close to the point where it will become mathematically impossible to milk bonds for the kind of returns they have delivered in the past.

 There is asymmetric downside risk to bondholders given the possibility that inflation fears reemerge.
-The real losses on 30-year bonds bought with a yield 0.9% would be staggering if inflation merely averages the Fed’s target rate of 2% over that period.
+The real losses on 30-year bonds bought with a yield of 0.9% would be staggering if inflation merely averages the Fed’s target rate of 2% over that period.

 With the bond bubble having little room left to expand and potentially nearing a prick that will burst it… and with a stock market bubble potentially having just burst, where will investors find the next great bull market?

 Perhaps in asset classes that have been depressed for many years.
 No asset class has been more beaten up for longer than commodities.
 Narrowing down to the precious metals space, it’s hard to find any market more undervalued than silver.

 The white metal is now historically cheap versus gold – selling recently at its largest discount to gold (1/98th the gold price) since 1991.
 This in part reflects how lopsided the deflation trade has become.
 Unlike gold, silver is more of a pure play on inflation.